22OVERSooN/Project1_Realestate_Analysis/README.md

 1.Do purchase price and sell number and rent number impact by bank interest rate (base on quartly data and bank interest rate, line chart) -Echo

-2.In three different years, compare whole number of list and sold (use sum up value, bar chart) -therese
+2.Have purchases increased/decreased between 2019 - 2021 (quartly, median sell price, listing, sold) - Echo

-3.Have purchases increased/decreased between 2019 - 2021 (quartly, median sell price, listing, sold) - Echo
+3.The outliners of 2019-2021 in Highest sell price, median sold price (boxplot, maybe highlight the outliner) - Echo

-*4.What has caused the increase or decrease? (covid, loan interests, schools)
+4.In three different years, compare whole number of list and sold (use sum up value, bar chart) -therese

-5.Does the quantity of the schools has anything do with the property price?
-Or just the quality of the schools? (heatmap of schools and heatmaps of price, heatmps of median price with markers of top ranking schools) - Rachel
+*5.What has caused the increase or decrease? (covid, loan interests, schools)

 6.Does the median price of the rent has relationships with price of sold?(scatter plot, linear regression) - Anjali

 7.Does the list of rent has relationships with price of sold?(scatter plot, linear regression) - Anjali

-8.What is the most popular suburb or type of dwelling? (heatmap-googlemap geo module, marker about school (government, catholic, private) - Rachel
+8.Does the quantity of the schools has anything do with the property price?
+Or just the quality of the schools? (heatmap of schools and heatmaps of price, heatmps of median price with markers of top ranking schools) - Rachel

-9.The outliners of 2019-2021 in Highest sell price, median sold price (boxplot, maybe highlight the outliner) - Echo
+9.What is the most popular suburb, does it appear to have relationship with locations of top ranking shcools? (heatmap-googlemap geo module, marker about school (government, private) - Rachel

 # Hypothesis